cspenn/figured/docs/prd.md

 ## **Product Requirements Document: "Figured" (FIO Recreation)**

-Version: 1.1 (Incorporating 2025 Best Practices)
+Version: 1.1.1 (Incorporating 2025 Best Practices & Polish)
 Date: May 24, 2025
 1\.
 Introduction
 This document outlines the requirements for "Figured," a Google Chrome extension designed to recreate and enhance the core functionality of the formerly available "Figure It Out" (FIO) extension.
 Figured will allow users to view multiple timezones simultaneously on their Chrome new tab page.
 A key design principle is that the extension will be completely locally run and self-contained, with no external network dependencies for its core operations at runtime, adhering to a single, focused purpose.